fpingham/DeepSteg/README.md

 # DeepSteg
 ## Implementation of _Hidding Images in Plain Sight: Deep Steganography_ in Pytorch

-This is an unofficial implementation in Pytorch of _Hidding Images in Plain Sight: Deep Steganography_ for the Global NIPS Paper Implementation Challenge 2017.
+This is an unofficial implementation in Pytorch of _Hidding Images in Plain Sight: Deep Steganography_ **by Shumeet Baluja (NIPS 2017)** for the Global NIPS Paper Implementation Challenge.
 Here is the [original paper](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography).

 ### History